 If the employee’s performance refuses to improve even after being reprimanded via email, then the next and final stage of the disciplinary process would be to let the employee go.

-An official email reprimanding an employee for poor performance is essential as it allows the employee to change and become better at their tasks or jobs.
-It also helps in the documentation process as this goes into the employee’s file as a formal admonishment to do better at their jobs before they’re let go.
+An official email reprimanding an employee for poor performance is essential as it allows them to change and improve at their tasks or jobs.
+It also helps in the documentation process as this goes into the employee’s file as a formal admonishment to do better at their jobs before they’re fired.

 An email to reprimand an employee for poor performance shouldn’t be a vague email without any specificity.
 An email reprimanding an employee for poor performance should specifically and clearly state the parts of the employee’s performance that needs to improve.
 It should also include the timeline of the decline in the employee’s performance.